apereo/apereo.github.io/_posts/cas/2017-03-28-cas5-gettingstarted-overlay.md

 logging.config=file:/etc/cas/config/log4j2.xml
 ```

 ...which at a minimum, identifies the CAS server's url and prefix and instructs the running server to locate the logging configuration at `file:/etc/cas/config/log4j2.xml`.
-The overlay by default ships with a `log4j2.xml` that you can use to customize logging locations, levels, etc. Note that the presense of all that is contained inside `/etc/cas/config/` is optional.
+The overlay by default ships with a `log4j2.xml` that you can use to customize logging locations, levels, etc. Note that the presence of all that is contained inside `/etc/cas/config/` is optional.
 CAS will continue to fall back onto defaults if the directory and the files within are not found.

 ## Keep Track